 On August 4, 2021, Amarc announced that Freeport had increased its first-year contribution to the Company's ongoing exploration program at the JOY District from \$4 million to \$5.5 million.

-On November 15, 2021, Amarc announced that Freeport had further increased its first-year contribution to the Company's ongoing exploration program at the JOY District by $\sim 50\%$ - from \$4 million to \$5.94 million, and on December 15, 2021, announced that Freeport would continue their earn-in into the 2022 drill season.

-During the year ended March 31, 2023, Amarc announced that Freeport continues to earn-in at JOY and is advancing approximately CDN\$14 million in calendar 2022 for its Year 2 contribution toward the JOY exploration program.
+On November 15, 2021, Amarc announced that Freeport had further increased its first-year contribution to the Company's ongoing exploration program at the JOY District by ~50% - from \$4 million to \$5.94 million, and on December 15, 2021.
+During the year ended March 31, 2023, Amarc announced that Freeport continues to earn-in at JOY and advanced approximately CDN\$14 million in calendar 2022 for its Year 2 contribution toward the JOY exploration program.
+Freeport continued to fund it's earn-in through 2023 and will do so through 2024.

-IOY District Royalties
+JOY District Royalties